Financial Aid Eligibility

 - Additional Standards Developmental Coursework: Students may receive financial aid for a maximum of 30 semester hours of Developmental Studies courses as long as the courses are required as a result of placement testing, the student is in an eligible program of study, and SAP requirements continue to be met.

 - English as a Second Language (ESL): Credits are unlimited in number as long as they are taken as part of an eligible program and SAP requirements continue to be met.

 - Audit Coursework: A student cannot receive financial aid for an audited course.
 Changing from credit to audit will reduce financial aid eligible courses by the number of credits changed to audit.

 - Repeated Coursework: Students can repeat courses with financial aid until successfully completed.
 There is no limit assuming all other SAP requirements are met.
-Repeated coursework will be included in the evaluation of completion rate and maximum time-frame.
+Repeated coursework will be included in the evaluation of the completion rate and maximum time frame.
 Students may only repeat a passed course once as long as it is in order to meet an academic standard (i.e., a higher grade is required for graduation or their program of study).

 Transfer Students: Credits officially accepted in transfer will be counted in determining the maximum number of allowable semester credit hours for financial aid eligibility.

 Students who do not meet the credit progression requirements (Quantitative or Pace of Completion) and/or cumulative GPA requirements (Qualitative) will be immediately ineligible for financial aid.
 Removal from financial aid does not prevent students from enrolling without financial aid if they are otherwise eligible to continue their enrollment.

 If extenuating circumstances exist that caused the student to be placed on Financial Aid Suspension, the student may file an appeal and document the circumstances.
 If an appeal is granted, a student in financial aid suspension should expect to continue classes at his or her own expense until satisfactory academic progress requirements are again met.